DOES REVELATION TEACH THE TRINITY?

 “The Lamb will triumph over them because he is Lord of lords and King of kings”—Revelation 17:14 NIV .
 Trinitarians claim that Jesus’ titles here, “Lord of lords and King of kings,” mean that he is Almighty God, because Almighty God also has these same titles.
 However, their claim is undercut by scriptural evidence from Ezra 7:12 where “Artaxerxes” is identified as “king of kings” (NIV), and by Daniel 2:37 where “Nebuchadnezzar” (Daniel 2:1),is also identified as “the king of kings” (NIV).
 Even more powerfully, “the Lamb”, who is Jesus Christ, is identified as “the Lord of lords and King of kings”(NIV).
 The “Lamb” was “slain” (Revelation 5:6 NIV), and Jesus said he “was dead” (Revelation 1:18 NIV).
 Since the Scriptures tell us that “God . . . will never die” (Habakkuk 1:12 NIV), Jesus Christ cannot be Almighty God!

 “After this I heard what sounded like the roar of a great multitude in heaven shouting: ‘Hallelujah!
 Salvation and glory and power belong to our God . . . ‘ And again they shouted: ‘Hallelujah! . . . ‘ The twenty-four elders and the four living creatures fell down and worshipped God, who was seated on the throne.
 And they cried: ‘Amen, Hallelujah!’ . . .
 Then a voice came from the throne, saying: ‘Praise our God . . . ‘ Then I heard what sounded like a great multitude . . . shouting: ‘Hallelujah!
 For the Lord God Almighty reigns’”—Revelation 19:1,3-6 NIV.
-In these verses “Hallelujah” [which means “praise Yahweh” (HCSB margin) is shouted four times, and “Praise our God” is declared once.
+In these verses “Hallelujah” [which means “praise Yahweh” (HCSB margin) is shouted four times, and “Praise our God” is declared once, indicating that Yahweh is God..
 The “great multitude” also shouts the reasons for doing this as being: “Salvation and glory and power belong to our God”, and “For the Lord God Almighty reigns”.
-All this weighs heavily against any Trinitarian concepts, as “the Lord God Almighty” is identified as being “Yahweh” “our God”, and not Jesus Christ, nor the holy spirit, nor any Trinity.
+All this weighs heavily against any Trinitarian concepts, since “the Lord God Almighty” is identified as being “Yahweh” “our God”, and not Jesus Christ, nor the holy spirit, nor any Trinity.

 “They are priests of God and of Christ and will reign with him for a thousand years” (Revelation 20:6 NIV).
-The phrase “of God and of Christ” plainly indicates that they are “two” separate and distinct individuals, and not part of any Trinity (John 8:17,18).
+The phrase “of God and of Christ” plainly indicates that they are “two” entirely separate and distinct individuals, and not part of any Trinity (John 8:17,18).

 “He who was seated on the throne said . . .
 ‘I am the Alpha and the Omega, the Beginning and the End . . .
 Those who are victorious will inherit all this and I will be their God and they will be my children”—Revelation 21:5-7 NIV